 Not far outside the Depot District of Lubbock on 34th street sits Christakis Burgers, a family owned burger joint that has been satisfying the appetites of Red Raiders since 2003.
 Christakis is known for its classic burgers and its great value - the slogan is "At Christakis Burgers you can feed a family of four for under 25 bucks".

 12. Toro Burger Bar - El Paso

-The El Paso burger and beer joint known as Toro Burger Bar has become something of a sensation in West Texas after having been featured in Texas Monthly for their delectable Toro Burger which is topped with avocado, pepper jack cheese and an original spicy mayo called “Toro Sauce”.
-The delicacies don’t stop there however, the menu is full of mouthwatering surprises!
+The El Paso burger and beer joint known as Toro Burger Bar has become something of a sensation in West Texas after having been featured in Texas Monthly for their delectable Toro Burger which is topped with avocado, pepper jack cheese and an original spicy mayo called "Toro Sauce."
+The menu is full of mouthwatering surprises!

 11. Counter Cafe - Austin

 The burgers at Counter Cafe in Austin have caught the eyes of the nation, because they are undeniably delicious.
 The buns are sweet and the patties are juicy, a good combination when it comes to hamburgers.
 Counter Cafe is also known for its sweet potato fries and incredible breakfast offerings along with its burgers.

 America's favorite classic gets a makeover at Fort Worth's Rodeo Goat!
 With offerings such as the Nanny Goat (featuring herb goat cheese and garlic herb mayo) and the Whiskey Burger (topped with whiskey cheddar, candied bacon and blackberry compote) Rodeo Goat's menu is not for unadventurous taste buds.
 For a real taste experience, try the Chaca Oaxaca, which among its other attributes, contains chorizo, avocado and a fried egg.